About almost covering subsets of the hypercube: Abstract

 \section{Abstract}

-Let $\FF$ be a field, and consider the hypercube $\{0,1\}^{n}$ in $\FF^{n}$.
+Let $\FF$ be a field and consider the hypercube $\{0,1\}^{n}$ in $\FF^{n}$.
 Sziklai and Weiner (Journal of Combinatorial Theory, Series A 2022) showed that if a polynomial $P(X_{1}, \dots, X_{n}) \in \FF [X_{1}, \dots, X_{n}]$ vanishes on every point of the hypercube $\{0,1\}^{n}$ except those with at most $r$ many ones then the degree of the polynomial will be at least $n-r$.
 This is a generalization of Alon and F\"uredi's fundamental result (European Journal of Combinatorics 1993) about polynomials vanishing on every point of the hypercube except at the origin (point with all zero coordinates).
-Sziklai and Weiner proved their interesting result using M\"{o}bius inversion formula and the Zeilberger method for proving binomial equalities.
+Sziklai and Weiner proved their result using M\"{o}bius inversion formula and the Zeilberger method for proving binomial equalities.
 In this short note, we show that a stronger version of Sziklai and Weiner's result can be derived directly from Alon and F\"uredi's result.
+We also prove a multiplicity version of our results when $\FF = \RR$.